Lochy2000/boost.dev/readme.md

 It aims to show users that they have good skills and to help dealing with Imposter Syndrome.

+The idea for the project came from one of the members and was consistent with the suggested projects by CI - Hack Team.
+Incorporating more than one idea of those suggested.

 Live site: [Boost.dev]( )

 ## Table of Contents